AlbertoEsc/cuicuilco/README.md

 ## Usage and further documentation
-Basic execution:
+Assuming the code was donwloaded into the cuicuilco directory, the framework can be executed as follows **(the -m switch is crucial)**:
-  > python -u cuicuilco_run.py [OPTION1] [OPTION2] ...
+  > python -u -m cuicuilco.cuicuilco_run [OPTION1] [OPTION2] ...

 Several command line options are accepted as well as additional parameters specified by environment variables (see the file 'set_environment_variables').
 For details regarding these options and parameters, the inclusion of new experimental databases, and the creation of new hierarchical networks, **please consult Appendix A of the dissertation mentioned in the references below, which is the most extensive documentation of this framework currently**.

+Elements of the code can be reused, particularly the new nodes:
+  > import cuicuilco
+  > from cuicuilco.gsfa_node import GSFANode
+  > from cuicuilco.igsfa_node import iGSFANode
+  > from cuicuilco.more_nodes import BasicAdaptiveCutoffNode

 ## A single run of Cuicuilco
-In rough terms, each run of Cuicuilco executes the following steps:
+In rough terms, each run of Cuicuilco (cuicuilco_run) executes the following steps:
 * File 'experimental_datasets.py' is imported and a list of all available datasets is extracted from it.
 * File 'hierarchical_networks.py' is imported and a list of all available network descriptions is extracted from it.
 * A particular network description and experimental dataset are selected.